prudhvivakapalli/congenial-invention-Fraud-detection-using-SMOTE-/README.md

-For transaction data, WE use "IEEE-CIS Fraud Detection" which consist of this columns:
+For transaction data, WE use "IEEE-CIS Fraud Detection" (TILL 1048576 ROWS) which consist of this columns:

 '''
 step - maps a unit of time in the real world.
 In this case 1 step is 1 hour of time.
 Total steps 744 (30 days simulation).